velodrome-finance/automations/README.md

 **Note:** The account running the script must have enough LINK to pay for the upkeep registration initial funding determined by the `BALANCE_MONITOR_UPKEEP_FUND_AMOUNT` and `BALANCE_MONITOR_UPKEEP_GAS_LIMIT` environment variables.

 3. Transfer LINK tokens to the `UpkeepBalanceMonitor` contract which will be used to top-up the gauge upkeeps.

-4. Additionally, to enable the `GaugeUpkeepManager` to add and remove upkeeps from the watchlist as they are registered or canceled, it must be granted permission by calling `grantWatchlistManagerRole` on the `UpkeepBalanceMonitor` contract.